Just because you love being in nature doesn’t mean that you have to rough it.

 That’s why I created Monkeys and Mountains Adventure Travel.
 I started it as an adventure travel blog in 2011 My goal was and is to inspire travellers to spend more of their precious vacation time exploring the outdoors – while still experiencing creature comforts.
 Yes, you can pee in the woods, but you’d rather use a toilet.
 This is a vacation after all.

 But then I started getting emails from readers, then more, asking if I would plan their vacations for them.
 I always declined, until I realized that I could provide more value by offering this service.
 Specifically by offering hiking, cycling and wildlife tours.
-In 2015 I become an adventure tour operator and started hiring a small team of like-minded talented individuals.
+In 2015 I become an adventure tour operator and started hiring a small team of like-minded talented individuals to offer incredible tours like our Tour du Mont Blanc Self-Guided trips.

 Our Approach to Planning Your Adventures